What's Included in the Price

 Melbourne-Specific Considerations

-Hiring a Licensed Painter in VIC
+Hiring a Painter in VIC

 - Public liability insurance and workers compensation (mandatory for roof work)